 Paintballs & Water (& the cold) – why your paintballs must stay dry & warm

 Let’s be clear here, paintballs are a food product.
 They are a gelatin capsule that gets harder (more brittle / breaks easier) when they get cold and they get softer (less brittle / more likely to bounce off) when they get hot. . . but what does water do?

 Well, water will cause the ball to soften up.
 This softening can make the ball go out of round making your gun jam up, not firing correctly, and even if they do shoot they will usually fly all over the place and bounce if you even hit someone.

 For more information on the effects of different temperatures on paintballs check out this article.

 Helping your paint fly straight

 Keep your paint barrel dry!
-Think about it this way, the ball is flying down your barrel and on one side of the barrel there is drop of water.
+Think about it this way, the ball is flying down your barrel and on one side of the barrel, there is a drop of water.
 Do you think that drop of water is going to create a little drag, causing the ball to spin?
 The correct answer is YES.
 So, what a lot of people will do is to take a little electrical tape and wrap the porting on their barrel.
 This prevents water from getting into the barrel.

 If you do get water into your barrel you will want to squeegee it out!
 If you are renting just ask a referee and they can help you.
-You can also shoot a few paintballs and sometimes that will help, but most the time it requires you squeegee the barrel.
+You can also shoot a few paintballs and sometimes that will help, but most of the time it requires you squeegee the barrel.